thefr33radical/projects/others/IRIDIUM/readme.md

 #### Concepts and Tech
 * UI is designed for android users as well as a website is made available.
 The code for website is built using PHP for secure communications.
 There are no public API links.
 * The data is stored in multipe SQL database.
 Customer identity is protected via bcrypt encrpytion.
-* Most DB's are built to 3NF wherever applicable for maintainig integrity.
+* Most DB's are built to 3NF wherever applicable for maintainig atmoicity, integrity.